-On the 36th anniversary of Union Carbide's Disaster at 3pm on 2nd December, we host a live webinar on the plight of Bhopal gas survivors today.
+On the 36th anniversary of Union Carbide's Disaster at 3pm on 2nd December, we hosted a live webinar on the plight of Bhopal gas survivors today.

 - The ongoing spread of toxic contamination and roadmap to remediation